xingshulicc/ResNext-Structure-for-tiny-image/README.md

 # ResNext-Structure-for-tiny-image
-ResNext Struture, EarlyStopping and ReduceLROnPlateau Callbacks in Keras, A folder based prediction method
+Group Convolution, EarlyStopping and ReduceLROnPlateau Callbacks in Keras, A folder based prediction method

 1. Dataset: